-Artificial knee joint — everything you need to know
+Artificial Knee Joint — everything you need to know

 When is an artificial knee joint useful?

-2. Sled prosthesis / partial joint replacement
+2. Unicompartmental prosthesis / partial joint replacement

-3. Patellofemoral Prosthesis (PFJ/PFA)
+3. Patellofemoral Prosthesis (PFJ / PFA)

-Preliminary examinations: how is it decided which implant is suitable?
+Pre-examinations: how is it decided which implant is suitable?

 - detailed medical history (pain profile, functional limitations, expectations),

-- clinical examination (stability, range of motion, leg axis),
+- Clinical examination (stability, range of motion, leg axis),

 - Anesthesia: Regional (spinal/epidural) and/or general.

-- Checking the leg axis, soft tissue balance and range of motion.
+- Checking the leg axis, soft tissue balance, and range of motion.

 - Closure and wound care.